Amachono/Termux-Calculator/README.md

 2.Download the zip file
 [CLICK FOR DOWNLOAD ZIP](https://github.com/Amachono/Termux-Calculator/archive/refs/heads/main.zip)

-3.create a folder and extract all contents of [zip-file](https://github.com/Amachono/Termux-Calculator/archive/refs/heads/main.zip)
+3.extract all contents of [zip-file](https://github.com/Amachono/Termux-Calculator/archive/refs/heads/main.zip)

 4.Open termux and run calculator by the commands:
 ```sh
 cd {your folder name}
 ```
-Make sure that all files and holder in home (Termux storage) if they not move them in home if all is going along the way my instruction copy and paste:
+Make sure that all files and holder in home (Termux storage) if they not move them in home.

+if all is going along the way my instruction copy and paste to termux:
 ```sh
 chmod +x init.sh
 ./init.sh
 ```

 # **_EXTRA TUTORIAL_**
+_In the future more detailed tutorials will be added here if there are issues_

+# **_LOGS_**
+I'm tired of writing and editing this md file so just enjoy.

+byye!🫡

+good morning/day/evening/night 😎!